bakerross-dev/br-build-test/README.md

 2. Utilize images from the assets folder, with rounded images available in the images/categories folder.
 3. Organize CSS and JS files into their respective folders.
 4. Flexibility is allowed with text content; the primary focus is on achieving the layout as per the design.
-5. **For mobile devices**: Implement a specific functionality: Enable horizontal scrolling for rounded images.
+5. **For mobile devices**: Implement a specific functionality: Enable horizontal scrolling for rounded images (Please follow the mobile design PDF)

 **JS Test**